 We consider the county's economy strong.
 Clark County, with an estimated population of 2.2 million, is located in the Las Vegas-Henderson-Paradise, Nev.
 MSA, which we consider to be broad and diverse.
-The county has a projected per capita effective buying income of 89.4% of the national level and per capita market value of \$101,304.
-Overall, the county's market value grew by 7.7% over the past year to \$213.1 billion in 2017.
-In addition, the county's preliminary 2018 figures show additional market value growth of 5.8% in 2018 to \$225.4 billion.
-The county unemployment rate was 6% in 2016.
+The county has a projected per capita effective buying income of 91.0% of the national level and per capita market value of \$102,517.
+Overall, the county's market value grew by 5.8% over the past year to \$225.4 billion in 2018.
+The county unemployment rate was 5.1% in 2017.

 Clark County covers over 8,000 square miles in southern Nevada.
 Several of the state's largest cities, such as Las Vegas and Henderson, are within county boundaries.
 The county is home to the majority of Nevada residents, holding approximately 73% of the state's total population.
-The county's population has been stable, growing by about 1% to 2% annually during the previous six years and by 2.4% year-over-year in 2015.
-Population estimates for 2016 show additional growth of 3.4% during the year.
-AV for 2017 is 7.7% higher than 2016, at \$74.6 billion.
-The county's employment gains have increased steadily in recent years, and as of February 2017, the county unemployment rate was 5.1%, which was just above the state rate (4.9%) and national average (4.7%) during that time.
+The county's population has been stable, growing by about 1% to 2% annually during the previous six years and by 1.3% year over year in 2017.
+AV for 2018 is 5.8% higher than 2017, at \$78.9 billion.
+The county's preliminary AV is showing an additional 10.6% increase in 2019, totaling \$87.2 billion.
+The county's employment gains have increased steadily in recent years, and the 5.1% unemployment rate in 2017 was the lowest annual rate dating back to 2007.
+The current rate was just above the state rate (5.0%) and the national average (4.4%) during 2017.

 Despite the county's heavy reliance on the region's leisure and hospitality industries, the employment base within Clark County has gradually diversified in recent years.
-In 2015, the leisure and hospitality industries fell below 30% of

-Clark County's employment base.
+In recent years, the leisure and hospitality industries fell below 30% of Clark County's employment base.
 Moreover, economic indicators critical to the county's economy--including room rates, visitor volume, passenger counts, and gaming revenue--continue to show strength and improvement.
-Visitor volume reached a record high of 42.9 million in 2016, an increase of 1.5% from 2015, which was also a record year.
-Taxable sales in the county, a significant indicator given the importance of consolidated taxes to the revenue base, rose 7.0% in 2015 and 4.7% in 2016.
+Visitor volume reached 42.2 million in 2017, a slight decrease of 1.6% from 2016.
+However, we note that 2017 was still the third-highest year on record for visitor volume for the county.
+Taxable sales in the county, a significant indicator given the importance of consolidated taxes to the revenue base, rose 4.7% in 2016 and 4.2% in 2017.
 The housing market also continues to improve, as demonstrated by notable foreclosure decreases, home price stabilization, and broad economic improvement.
-We also consider the county's tax base diverse, with the leading 10 taxpayers accounting for 15.0% of total AV.
+We also consider the county's tax base diverse, with the leading 10 taxpayers accounting for 14.6% of total AV.
 We note that seven of the top 10 property tax contributors are hotels/casinos companies.
 There are several large-scale projects currently under construction or in the planning stages that will contribute to county's already large tax base in the coming years.